-7) Effective July 1, 2009, Chapter 2009-146, L.O.F., renamed the Charter County Transit System Surtax as the Charter County Transportation System Surtax and extended eligibility for surtax levy to 13 additional charter countiles
+7) Effective July 1, 2009, Chapter 2009-146, L.O.F., renamed the Charter County Transit System Surtax as the Charter County Transportation System Surtax and extended eligibility for surtax levy to 13 additional charter counties

-Effective July 1, 2010, Chapter 2010-225, L.O.F., renamed the Charter County Transportation System Surtax as the Charter County and Regional Transportation System Surtax and extended eligibility for surtax levy to each county that is within or under an interlocal agreement with a regional Transportation Authority, Centravast Florida Engagement Transportation Authority, Centravast Florida Engagement Transportation Authority, and Jackson Authority, Lottravast Florida Engagement Transportation Corridor, and Jackson Authority (i.e., 1891, Escambla Florida Engagement Transportation Corridor, Manage, and Walton) and these countes within the opening Bay Aria Regoral Transportation Corridor Corr and Pasco) are eligible to levy this surtax Effective July 1, 2009, Chapter 2009-182, L.O.F., created the Emergency Fire Rescue Services and Facilities Surtax.
+Effective July 1, 2010, Chapter 2010-225, L.O.F., renamed the Charter County Transportation System Surtax as the Charter County and Regional Transportation System Surtax and extended eligibility for surtax is even to each county that is within or under an interlocal agreement with a regional Transportation Authority, Centravast Florida Transportation Authority, and Jackson Spring and State Sta and Pasco) are eligible to levy this surtax Effective July 1, 2009, Chapter 2009-182, L.O.F., created the Emergency Fire Rescue Services and Facilities Surtax.
 A county's governing body, other than a county that has imposed two separate discretionary surtaxes without expiration.
-The remaining 65 counties are not eligible to levy this surtax since each county has imposed two separate discretionary surtaxes without expiration.
-The remaining 65 counties are not eligible to levy this surtax since each county has imposed two separate discretionary surtaxes without expiration.
 The remaining 65 counties are eligible to levy this surtax.
-However, if Orange or Osceola impose the surtax. neither county can levy the surtax within the boundaries of the Reedy Creek Improvement District pursuant to s.
-212.055(8)(j), F.S.
+However, if Orange or Osceola impose the surtax, increased two separate discretionary surtaxes without expiration.
+The remaining 65 counties are eligible to levy this surtax.
+However, if Orange or Osceola impose the surtax, necessary Creek Improvement District pursuant to s.
+212.055(8)(1), F.S.

 10) Since both the Charter County and Regional Transportation System Sutrax and Emergency Fire Rescue Services and Facilities Sutrax are not subject to any tax rate limitations, the maximum potential tax rate did not change.
-Por 24 counties (i.e., Alachua, Bay, Brevard, Charlotte, Citrus, Clay, Columbia, Escambia, Franklin, Gulf, Hernando, Lee, Leon, Manatee, Okaloosa, Orange, Osceola, Palm Beach, Pasco, Polk, Santa Rosa, Seminole, Wakulla, and Walton, the maximum potential tax rate increased by 2%.
-For all other countries, the maximum potential tax rate increased by 1%.
-Currently, Alachua, Franklin, Gulf, Leon, and Wakulla countries have the highest maximum potential tax rate for county government levies at 3.5%.
+For 24 counties (i.e., Alachua, Bay, Brevard, Charlotte, Citrus, Clay, Columbia, Escambia, Franklin, Gulf, Hernando, Lee, Leon, Manatee, Okaloosa, Orange, Osceola, Palm Beach, Pasco, Polk, Santa Rosa, Seminole, Wakulla, and Walton, the maximum potential tax rate increased by 2%.
+For all other counties, the maximum potential tax rate increased by 1%.
+Currently, Alachua, Franklin, Gulf, Leon, and Wakulla counties have the highest maximum potential tax rate for county government levies at 3.5%.
 11) Effective July 1, 2016, Chapter 2016-146, L.O.F., created the Pension Liability Surtax and specified that a county considering a Pension Liability Surtax levy must currently levy the Local Government Infrastructure Surtax, which is scheduled to terminate and is not subject to renewal.
 Additionally, the egislation created a number of preconditions that must be satisfied prior to a Pension Liability Surtax levy and specified that a county may not levy this surtax as well as the Local Government Infrastructure Surtax, Indigent Care and Trauma Center Surtax, and County Public Hospital Surtax, in excess of a combined rate of 1%.